Contact Us:

 Rev Alozie Chukwunyere Iroanya, PhD

-Rev Albert Ikechukwu Chima
+Rev Albert Ikechukwu Chima, PhD

 Prince Stephen Orji